top of page

 Opening Insight

 Leadership doesn’t always collapse loudly.
 Sometimes it pauses quietly in the middle of a project, in a half-written email, or while staring blankly at a to-do list that once felt purposeful.
 For neurodivergent women, especially those carrying multiple roles and navigating workplace misfit, that pause is often mislabeled as inconsistency or a lack of motivation.
-But in industrial-organizational psychology, we understand disengagement, task avoidance, and withdrawal not as deficits but as critical feedback loops.
-Signals that the role, expectation, or environment is out of sync with the individual’s current identity, values, or capacity.
+But in industrial-organizational psychology, we understand disengagement, task avoidance, and withdrawal not as personal deficits, but as feedback loops — signals that the role, expectation, or environment is out of sync with the individual’s current identity, values, or capacity.

 In this issue of Unfolding Insights™, we go beyond the personal story to deliver frameworks, decision-making tools, and capacity-aware strategies.
 This is for the women who are still acting a version of themselves that is acceptable in public but unraveling in private.
 For those who dropped the project not out of disinterest, but out of self-preservation.